pkivolowitz/asm_book/more/system_calls/README.md

 System calls are functions implemented inside the operating system.

-To get there, at some point perhaps behind a wrapper function, a specific system call number is placed in `x8` with other scratch registers getting the system call's documented parameters and the `svc` instruction is executed.
+To get there, at some point perhaps behind a wrapper function found in the CRT (C Run Time library), a distro specific system call number is placed in `x8` with other scratch registers getting the system call's documented parameters and the `svc` instruction is executed with argument 0.

+### Preference

+We suggest using the CRT wrapper functions where possible because:

+* They are easier to code

+* They are portable between distributions of the OS